rafi/vim-config/README.md

 [requirements](https://github.com/williamboman/mason.nvim#requirements)
 (or `:h mason-requirements`) for more information.

-See [neoconf.json] and [lua/rafi/plugins/lsp/init.lua] for custom key-mappings and configuration for some language-servers.
+See [lua/rafi/plugins/lsp/init.lua] for custom key-mappings and configuration for some language-servers.

 ### Recommended LSP